Almost Forty Days

 How is it the 19th?
 How is it not the 12th or the 10th.
 Everyone says it but it’s true, time doesn’t make sense anymore.

-Because I can’t send over her daughter, or the lemon cake I made on the barbecue this afternoon, I send flowers, even though I have no idea how much they cost with the exchange rate.
+Because I can’t send over her daughter, or the lemon cake I made on the barbeque this afternoon, I send flowers, even though I have no idea how much they cost with the exchange rate.
 But what does money even mean?
 It is like time these days.
 Today is my first day without a job.
 I don’t think I miss it yet, but I might.
 Esther will get the flowers on Saturday.
 I check my phone—three days from now.

 “Thank you for having your dog on a leash,” the kids have started chanting to every owner with a tethered dog.
 It is a slow, measured chant that is impossible to understand, so I translate for bewildered dog owners, who brighten once they understand.